vinhthuy2/LlmChat/memory-bank/activeContext.md

 11. Added OllamaAgent for LLM integration
 12. Implemented streaming response support
 13. Added comprehensive test coverage for all components
+14. Added unit tests for LoggingService
+15. Added unit tests for ChatSessionService
+16. Added unit tests for ChatSessionStore

 ## Active Decisions
 1. Using Repository pattern for data access